-The results show that highway construction significantly affects both displaced individuals and those living nearby.
+The three strategies show that highway construction negatively affects both displaced individuals and those adjacent to newly constructed highways.
 Displaced individuals die approximately three months earlier than the control group and are significantly less likely to live to the age of 70, conditional on reaching 65.
 In contrast, the effect on mortality for individuals living within 100 meters of the highway is smaller and only marginally significant.
 Additionally, nearly all displaced individuals had moved to different neighborhoods by the time of their deaths, and those living within 100 meters were also more likely to relocate.
 However, despite these moves, both displaced and nearby individuals generally remained within the same city at the time of their deaths.